 – a story and council –

-We are not the animals who know, we are the animals who believe, and what we believe are Stories.
-We believe the most wild and absurd stories you could ever imagine, and quite a few you couldn’t.
-And not only do we believe these stories, we fight to defend them, even at great cost, even at the expense of our physical bodies, our safety, happiness, even to the edge of our lives and the lives of those we love.
-We believe and defend our stories to such a great extent that sometimes, it seems we are more story than animal.
+We are not the animals who know.
+We are the animals who believe, and what we believe are Stories.
+We create and believe the most wild and absurd stories you could ever imagine, and quite a few you couldn’t.
+There are footprints on the Moon and deserts that were once forests because of our capacity for Story.
+And not only do we believe these stories, we fight to defend them.
+Even at great cost, even at the expense of our physical bodies, our safety, happiness, even to the edge of our lives and the lives of those we love, we will fight to defend our Stories.
+We live for our stories to such a great extent that sometimes, it seems we are more story than animal.

 We learn our first stories when we are very small, when we learn to keep our head down, or fight back, or shut the world out because it is not safe out there.
-Like a small sweater, made just right for little you, this story provided safety and comfort.
+From our caretakers, we learn the most foundational aspects of a working cosmology – what the world is, how we got here, and what we are supposed to do about it.
+Like a small sweater, made just right for little you, these first stories provided safety and comfort.
 But now maybe you are older, and that sweater you put on when you were small does not fit so well.
-Maybe its actually constricting you, choking you, keeping you small.
+Maybe it’s actually constricting you, choking you, keeping you small.
 Maybe it keeps you from going out and doing things you want to do.
 Maybe it causes you so much pain that you hurt yourself and those around you.
-Its not the sweaters fault that it doesnt fit you anymore, it simply needs to be taken off, or maybe its grown so tightly that it needs to be cut off.
-Then, maybe, you can try on a new sweater, perhaps a jacket, maybe even the biggest, most beautiful coat you can possibly imagine for yourself.
+It’s not the sweaters fault that it doesn’t fit you anymore, it simply needs to be taken off, or maybe it has grown so tightly that it needs to be cut off.

 Of course you have tried every trick in the book to make the sweater work – maybe you dyed it a different color, cut the sleeves off, sewed on patches where it has grown thin, went to therapy, shaved your head, you get the idea.
 Eventually, you arrived at a moment when you realized that despite all you’ve done to make this old sweater fit, to make the old story work, it is simply time to do something different.